MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

   var cgm = Clustergrammer(args);

-The id of the container where the visualizaton will be made is passed as ``root`` (this root container must be made by the user).
+The id of the container where the visualization will be made is passed as ``root`` (this root container must be made by the user).
 The visualization JSON contains the information necessary to make the visualization and is passed as ``network_data``.
 See the Clustergrammer.js API for additional arguments that can be passed to Clustergrammer.js.

 .. _example_pages:

 Example Pages
 =============
-The `clustergrammer`_ contains several example pages demonstrating how to make a webpage with a Clustergramemr heatmap.
+The `clustergrammer`_ contains several example pages demonstrating how to make a webpage with a Clustergrammer heatmap.
 The page `index.html`_ and corresponding script `load_clustergram.js`_ show how to make a full-screen resizable visualization.

 The page `multiple_clust.html`_ and corresponding script `load_multiple_clustergrams.js`_ show how to visualize multiple clustergrams on one page.
 Note that each heatmap requires its own container.